norgeous/ajbell-miniapp/README.md

 - [x] Storybook
   - [ ] add Storybook plugins
 - [ ] Build the SPA
-  - [ ] analystRating, is displayed as a star rating between 0-5.
+  - [x] analystRating, is displayed as a star rating between 0-5.
+(StarRating)
-  - [ ] SRRI, is a sliding measure of risk between 0-10 where 10 zero is low risk, 10 is very high risk.
+  - [x] SRRI, is a sliding measure of risk between 0-10 where 10 zero is low risk, 10 is very high risk.
+(GradientRating)
-  - [ ] Portfolio.asset is traditionally displayed as a pie chart, where the values are percentages.
+  - [x] Portfolio.asset is traditionally displayed as a pie chart, where the values are percentages.
+(PieChart)
 - [ ] Error handling
 - [ ] Caching / SSR
 - [ ] Tests